Student Programming & Raider Entertainment (SPARE)

 - Maintain activity calendar for all upcoming events;

-- Plan and execute physical marketing efforts for all SPARE and Signature Events activities on calendar (including, but are not limited to, printing/disturbing posters for housing; printing/distributing posters for on-campus signage) with support from advisor and FWS team (when applicable);
+- Plan and execute physical marketing efforts for all SPARE and Signature Events activities on calendar (including, but are not limited to, printing/disturbing posters for housing; printing/distributing posters for on-campus signage) with support from advisor;

-- Liaison with each council to solicit volunteers to assist in executing physical marketing efforts;
+- Liaison with each council to solicit volunteers to assist in executing physical marketing and social media efforts;

 - Input upcoming SPARE events into MyMT in a timely manner, as discussed between executive council team members and advisors;